Berkeley-MDes/tdf-fa24-HongxiPan/README.md

 ### stemma 1 - MPU6050 ###

-I tried out the MPU6050 sensor, I used the sample file but There are lots of problems:
+I tried out the MPU6050 sensor, I used the sample file but there are lots of problems:

 <img width="850" alt="" src="assets/week6/1.png">